techidaily/site-ai-video-tools/source/_posts/new-cut-avi-files-with-ease-top-16-video-cutters-for-windows-mac-and-android-for-2024.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://youtube-tips.techidaily.com/n-2024-the-animators-odyssey-crafting-your-own-fx-realm/"><u>[New] In 2024, The Animator's Odyssey  Crafting Your Own FX Realm</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/ed-2024-approved-graph-gems-2017s-statistical-youtube-surprises/"><u>[Updated] 2024 Approved  Graph Gems  2017'S Statistical YouTube Surprises</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/updated-giggle-gazette-twitters-top-threads/"><u>[Updated] Giggle Gazette  Twitter’s Top Threads</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-in-2024-downloader-essentials-the-best-tools-for-offline-viewing/"><u>[Updated] In 2024, Downloader Essentials  The Best Tools For Offline Viewing</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/updated-in-2024-high-fidelity-streaming-archiving-a-practical-approach/"><u>[Updated] In 2024, High-Fidelity Streaming Archiving  A Practical Approach</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/2024-approved-complete-overview-what-is-google-podcast-app/"><u>2024 Approved  Complete Overview  What Is Google Podcast App?</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-the-easy-filmmaker-turn-your-ideas-into-a-movie/"><u>2024 Approved The Easy Filmmaker Turn Your Ideas Into a Movie</u></a></li>
-<li><a href="https://twitter-clips.techidaily.com/comprehensively-covering-the-top-tweets-cleanse-apps/"><u>Comprehensively Covering the Top Tweets Cleanse Apps</u></a></li>
-<li><a href="https://fake-location.techidaily.com/does-airplane-mode-turn-off-gps-location-on-poco-c65-drfone-by-drfone-virtual-android/"><u>Does Airplane Mode Turn off GPS Location On Poco C65? | Dr.fone</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/have-you-ever-tried-using-the-premiere-pro-motion-blur-plugin-read-this-article-to-learn-how-to-efficiently-use-the-reelsmart-motion-blur-plugin-in-premiere/"><u>Have You Ever Tried Using the Premiere Pro Motion Blur Plugin?
-Read This Article to Learn How to Efficiently Use the ReelSmart Motion Blur Plugin in Premiere Pro</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-integrating-luts-into-professional-movie-post-processing/"><u>In 2024, Integrating Luts Into Professional Movie Post-Processing</u></a></li>
-<li><a href="https://fox-friendly.techidaily.com/in-2024-new-horizons-in-video-codecs-comparing-av1-and-vp9/"><u>In 2024, New Horizons in Video Codecs  Comparing Av1 and VP9</u></a></li>
-<li><a href="https://youtube-webster.techidaily.com/24-solved-muted-youtube-shorts-appearance/"><u>In 2024, Solved  Muted YouTube Shorts Appearance</u></a></li>
-<li><a href="https://extra-support.techidaily.com/learn-quick-image-text-alteration-online-resources-for-2024/"><u>Learn Quick Image Text Alteration  Online Resources for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-2024-approved-find-three-best-alternatives-to-subtitle-edit-on-mac-all-are-free-and-include-the-same-exact-functions-as-subtitle-edit/"><u>New 2024 Approved Find Three Best Alternatives to Subtitle Edit on Mac - All Are Free and Include the Same Exact Functions as Subtitle Edit</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-2024-approved-finding-the-perfect-audio-converter-top-12-recommendations/"><u>New 2024 Approved Finding the Perfect Audio Converter Top 12 Recommendations</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-2024-approved-fixing-the-wobble-a-beginners-guide-to-video-stabilization-in-adobe-premiere-pro/"><u>New 2024 Approved Fixing the Wobble A Beginners Guide to Video Stabilization in Adobe Premiere Pro</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-find-the-best-free-subtitle-maker-online-guide-on-how-to-use-subtitle-creator-online-for-creating-subtitles-easily-for-2024/"><u>New Find the Best Free Subtitle Maker Online.
-Guide on How to Use Subtitle Creator Online for Creating Subtitles Easily for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-find-the-perfect-aiff-converter-expert-recommendations-for-2024/"><u>New Find the Perfect Aiff Converter Expert Recommendations for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-flac-converter-showdown-discover-the-best-one-for-you-for-2024/"><u>New FLAC Converter Showdown Discover the Best One for You for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-flac-converter-showdown-finding-the-perfect-tool-for-you-for-2024/"><u>New FLAC Converter Showdown Finding the Perfect Tool for You for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-find-out-which-audio-converter-software-stands-out-amongst-the-crowd-in-this-article-where-we-list-the-best-of-the-best/"><u>New In 2024, Find Out Which Audio Converter Software Stands Out Amongst the Crowd in This Article Where We List the Best of the Best</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-finding-the-perfect-audio-converter-top-12-recommendations/"><u>New In 2024, Finding the Perfect Audio Converter Top 12 Recommendations</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-fix-avidemux-audio-issues-latest-solutions/"><u>New In 2024, Fix Avidemux Audio Issues Latest Solutions</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-fixing-the-wobble-a-beginners-guide-to-video-stabilization-in-after-effects/"><u>New In 2024, Fixing the Wobble A Beginners Guide to Video Stabilization in After Effects</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-flac-converter-showdown-discover-the-best-one-for-you/"><u>New In 2024, FLAC Converter Showdown Discover the Best One for You</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-flip-and-rotate-3gp-videos-for-free-best-options-reviewed/"><u>New In 2024, Flip and Rotate 3GP Videos for Free Best Options Reviewed</u></a></li>
-<li><a href="https://audio-shaping.techidaily.com/new-the-future-of-audio-crafting-androids-most-innovative-digital-audio-workstations-for-todays-sound-engineers-for-2024/"><u>New The Future of Audio Crafting Androids Most Innovative Digital Audio Workstations for Todays Sound Engineers for 2024</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/0-inspirational-hr-journeys-unveiled-for-2024/"><u>Top 10 Inspirational HR Journeys Unveiled for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-find-out-which-audio-converter-software-stands-out-amongst-the-crowd-in-this-article-where-we-list-the-best-of-the-best/"><u>Updated 2024 Approved Find Out Which Audio Converter Software Stands Out Amongst the Crowd in This Article Where We List the Best of the Best</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-find-the-best-free-subtitle-maker-online-guide-on-how-to-use-subtitle-creator-online-for-creating-subtitles-easily/"><u>Updated 2024 Approved Find the Best Free Subtitle Maker Online.
-Guide on How to Use Subtitle Creator Online for Creating Subtitles Easily</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-find-the-suggestions-for-sites-that-are-alternatives-to-the-filmora-coupon-code-reddit-these-coupon-sites-offer-different-deals-and-di/"><u>Updated 2024 Approved Find the Suggestions for Sites that Are Alternatives to the Filmora Coupon Code Reddit.
-These Coupon Sites Offer Different Deals and Discounts</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-finding-the-perfect-youtube-to-mp3-converter-tips-and-tricks/"><u>Updated 2024 Approved Finding the Perfect YouTube to MP3 Converter Tips and Tricks</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-fixing-the-wobble-a-beginners-guide-to-video-stabilization-in-after-effects/"><u>Updated 2024 Approved Fixing the Wobble A Beginners Guide to Video Stabilization in After Effects</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-flac-conversion-mastery-the-ultimate-resource-for-music-lovers/"><u>Updated 2024 Approved FLAC Conversion Mastery The Ultimate Resource for Music Lovers</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-flac-converter-reviews-discover-the-perfect-one-for-you/"><u>Updated 2024 Approved FLAC Converter Reviews Discover the Perfect One for You</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-flac-converter-showdown-discover-the-best-one-for-you/"><u>Updated 2024 Approved FLAC Converter Showdown Discover the Best One for You</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-fixing-the-shake-a-step-by-step-guide-to-video-stabilization-in-after-effects-for-2024/"><u>Updated Fixing the Shake A Step-by-Step Guide to Video Stabilization in After Effects for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-flac-conversion-mastery-the-ultimate-resource-for-music-lovers-for-2024/"><u>Updated FLAC Conversion Mastery The Ultimate Resource for Music Lovers for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-flip-and-rotate-3gp-videos-for-free-best-options-reviewed-for-2024/"><u>Updated Flip and Rotate 3GP Videos for Free Best Options Reviewed for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-find-the-fastest-youtube-to-mp4-converter-a-comprehensive-review/"><u>Updated In 2024, Find the Fastest YouTube to MP4 Converter A Comprehensive Review</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-find-the-perfect-audio-converter-top-12-options-reviewed/"><u>Updated In 2024, Find the Perfect Audio Converter Top 12 Options Reviewed</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-fixing-the-shake-a-step-by-step-guide-to-video-stabilization-in-after-effects/"><u>Updated In 2024, Fixing the Shake A Step-by-Step Guide to Video Stabilization in After Effects</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-fixing-the-wobble-a-beginners-guide-to-video-stabilization-in-after-effects/"><u>Updated In 2024, Fixing the Wobble A Beginners Guide to Video Stabilization in After Effects</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-flac-conversion-made-easy-your-go-to-guide-for-the-best-tools/"><u>Updated In 2024, FLAC Conversion Made Easy Your Go-To Guide for the Best Tools</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/updated-the-quest-for-the-perfect-mac-mp3-converter-a-review/"><u>Updated The Quest for the Perfect Mac MP3 Converter A Review</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"